Comparing My Appalachian Trail and Pacific Crest Trail Thru-Hikes

 In terms of weather, there was no comparison for me.
 The PCT was far superior.
 That does depend on the year, but 2022 was a low snow year, which made the Sierra section much easier than it can be in a high snow year.
 Still, I had very few days of rain and only one day of snow (though many days with snow still on the ground).
 Both trails had plenty of cold nights but I wouldn’t say one was colder than the other, for the months that I hiked.

 One possible way that weather could affect which trail is better is if you are a particularly slow hiker.
 The hiking “season” for the PCT is shorter than for the A.T., enough so that if you start too late and/or hike too slowly, you could run the risk of not finishing before bad weather sends you home.
+These days, the PCT also experiences multiple, often very bad, forest fires, which are apt to close small to large portions of the trail.
+Dealing with those can be a challenge, and timing is tricky.
+You can try to start earlier in the season to get through the trail before fire season kicks in, but then you will probably have to hit the Sierra with high snow amounts.
+You could flip around that, but then the snow can be quite bad in Northern California and further north if you hit those sections too soon.
+It really is a challenge without an obvious solution.

 Another consideration is which trail is more social.
 Again, that’s subjective and down a bit to luck, but I didn’t notice much difference.
 They are both very social trails where it is very easy to make new friends and develop a trail family if so desired.
 I personally experienced far more trail magic on the A.T., but other hikers I met on the PCT ran into it much more often than I did, so that might have just been a luck thing.
 I had no real problems hitchhiking on either trail.

 A final consideration is how easy it is to plan, logistically, a hike on each trail.
 In prior years, the A.T. was considered far easier in that regard, but in recent years the PCT has gotten much easier.
 I would say that the A.T. is still easier, mostly because it has more frequent access to towns, resupply options, and hiker hostels.
+Plus, the fire issues I just mentioned can complicate PCT logistics.

 For these reasons, if you are considering only hiking one of these trails, I would recommend the PCT.
 The daily rewards (views) simply make it a better option.
 On the other hand, if you are planning to hike both trails, I would recommend starting with the A.T. so you can finish with the incredible west coast views.
 Of course, the main risk in that choice is that you may end up only doing one trail and then you would have missed the beauty of the PCT.